 Lemon-Thyme Roasted Chicken

-Although this is a roasted chicken, the freshness of the lemon and thyme will keep the chicken light, making it easy to pair with vegetables or a baked potato for a delicious spring dinner.
+This lemon-thyme roasted chicken is a delicious anytime dinner.
+Although it’s a roasted chicken, the freshness of the lemon and thyme will keep the chicken light, making it easy to pair with vegetables, a baked potato or any of your favorite side dishes.
 It’s perfectly crispy and juicy with a little lemon in each bite.

 Roasted chicken is easier than it looks.
 I never tried making a whole chicken until I was enrolled in culinary school where the recipe was very detailed with a lot of steps, including browning an entire chicken in a pan on the stove before putting it in the oven.
 That night I walked away with a burned hand and a perfectly roasted chicken.

 To make this easier for everyone, I changed the process, this is a recipe that will make one lemony, juicy, tender, crispy chicken without the hassle.